Clear-Bible/scripture-recall/README.md

 # Syntereo
-*And Mary treasured these words in her heart..."
+*And Mary treasured these words in her heart..."*

 ## Run Locally

-* Install depedencies: `npm install`
+* Install dependencies: `npm install`
 * Start local server: `npm run dev`

 To use Voice Chat, you must provide a Hume AI API key and secret key.